-Introduction to Minnesota Slot Machine Casino Gambling 2018
+Introduction to Minnesota Slot Machine Casino Gambling in 2018

 Minnesota slot machine casino gambling consists of 19 tribal casinos with video slot machines and limited table games with cards.
 There are also two pari-mutuel wagering sites in the state, but no slot machines are at these racetrack facilities.